-When it comes to debt relief for seniors, debt settlement can be a useful solution.
-Debt settlement is when a firm negotiates with creditors on your behalf.
+When it comes to debt relief for seniors, debt resolution can be a useful solution.
+Debt resolution is when a firm negotiates with creditors on your behalf.
 The goal is to forgive or take an offer that is less than what you owe.

-Debt settlement only works for unsecured debts.
+Debt resolution only works for unsecured debts.
 Debts that classify as unsecured include:

 - Credit cards

 - Cell phone debts